CodePushGo/website/src/content/blog/en/managing-dependencies-in-capacitor-projects.md

 Modern tools make these tasks easier.
 For example, CodePushGo helps teams implement updates quickly and securely while staying compliant with platform requirements.

 > "Keeping your dependencies up to date will ensure you are using supported and secure products.
-Ignoring updates will increase your technical debt making it harder to update in the future." - Capacitor Documentation [\[1\]](https://capacitorjs.com/docs/vscode/dependencies)
+Ignoring updates will increase your technical debt making it harder to update in the future." - React Native Documentation [\[1\]](https://capacitorjs.com/docs/vscode/dependencies)

 To maintain stability and security, aim for an SDK update cycle of 6–12 months and perform regular vulnerability scans [\[7\]](https://cap.cloud.sap/docs/node.js/best-practices).